camila1014/CodepathFlixster/README.md

 Submitted by: **Camila Aichele**

-**Flixster** is a movie browsing app that...
-[TODO]
+**Flixster** is a movie browsing app that shows the new movies out now andd their descriptions.
+There is also popularity count and vote count.

-Time spent: **X** hours spent in total
+Time spent: **8** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] Users are able to see a customized app icon and launch screen
+- [X] Users are able to see a customized app icon and launch screen
-- [ ] Your app should work for any screen size and orientation using AutoLayout constraints
+- [X] Your app should work for any screen size and orientation using AutoLayout constraints
-  - [ ] Mark here if you will demostrate auto layout implemention as horizontal rotation or different phone size or both, then erase this text
+  - [X] Mark here if you will demostrate auto layout implemention as horizontal rotation or different phone size or both, then erase this text
-- [ ] Displays at least 5 different movies in a table view
+- [X] Displays at least 5 different movies in a table view
-- [ ] Can tap into detail view of movie with a full description, backdrop image, and title
+- [X] Can tap into detail view of movie with a full description, backdrop image, and title

 The following **optional** features are implemented: